browserengineering/book/book/scheduling.md

 Now, there's some complexity here, because we have multiple tabs.
-We don't need _each_ tab redrawing itself every 16ms, because the user only sees one frame at a time.
+We don't need _each_ tab redrawing itself every 16ms, because the user only sees one tab at a time.
 We just need the _active_ tab redrawing itself.
-That means that one tab needs to redo styling, layout, and painting (its `render` method), and then the browser needs to re-raster itself.
+That means that only one tab needs to redo styling, layout, and painting (its `render` method), and then the browser needs to re-raster itself.

+Let's make that happen.
 First, let's can write a `schedule_animation_frame` method[^animation-frame] that schedules a `render` task to run the `Tab` half of the rendering pipeline: